bakenzua/lshtm_msc_project_template/README.md

 -   It borrows heavily from [this](https://cameronpatrick.com/post/2023/07/quarto-thesis-formatting) post by Patrick Cameron.
 -   The LSHTM Logo (`lshtm_logo.jpg` and `lshtm_logo_small.jpg`) remains property of the London School of Hygiene and Tropical Medicine
     -   Everything else is MIT licensed

+## Thanks

+I would love to know if you find this project useful, please star the repository or [buy me a coffee](https://buymeacoffee.com/bakenzua).

+If you have any issues or find any faults with this repo, please (in order of preference 😃)

+-   Fix it and submit a pull request
+-   Raise an issue above
+-   Contact me directly